 The annual deadline for submitting your Self Assessment and, if necessary, paying any tax owed, is almost upon us.
-If you do not file by midnight on 31st January, you face being fined – and there are potential extra penalties if you fail to settle your 2015/16 tax bill on time.
+If you do not file by midnight on 31st January, you face being fined – and there are potential extra penalties if you fail to settle your 2015/16 tax bill before the Self Assessment deadline.

 To make matters worse, those who are new to the Self Assessment system could face a tax bill 50% higher than expected.

-How much will I be fined if I miss the deadline?
+How much is the fine if I miss the Self Assessment deadline?

 Anyone who is required to file a return but misses the deadline will receive an automatic £100 fine from HMRC – if you have an online account, this penalty will be added to it.

 The fine is imposed regardless of whether you owe tax or not.
 If you fail to file within three months – that is, by the end of April – HMRC can then impose a £10 daily fine for the next 90 days, bringing the total penalty to £900.